 - Government Agencies

-- Such persons or category of persons notified by the government.
-And the following category of assesse’s have been specifically prescribed and notified by the Central Government and its Department on which the provisions of TDS on GST would be applicable:
+- The government notifies such persons or a category of persons.
+And the following category of assesses have explicitly been prescribed and notified by the Central Government and its Department, on which the provisions of TDS on GST would be applicable:

 - Formed by an Act of Parliament or a State Legislature, or